stereobooster/react-snap/Readme.md

 0%  -------------/
 ```

+Usually _code splitting_ library provides an API to handle it during SSR, but as long as "real" SSR is not used in react-snap - the issue surfaces, and there is no simple way to fix it.

+1. use `loadable-components` 2.2.3 (current is >5)
-`react-loadable` and `loadable-components` solve this issue for SSR.
-But only `loadable-components` can solve this issue for a "snapshot" setup:
+The old version of `loadable-components` can solve this issue for a "snapshot" setup:

 ```js
 import { loadComponents, getState } from "loadable-components";